adamsouthey/wdi-group-project/README.md

 ### Trello

-We used Trello throughout the project in order to keep track of what we needed to do and what we had already completed.
-This allowed us to prioritise and to make sure we completed the project on time.
+We used Trello to make a thorough plan of all the tasks we had to do and to divide the work evenly between us.
+It allowed us to keep track and to keep on top of what we needed to do.
 The screenshot below was taken early on in the project.

 Trello Screenshot:
 ![trello](https://user-images.githubusercontent.com/32818032/36024585-1104873e-0d88-11e8-9b25-2e1aa6de948c.png)